nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

   example, if the user is in a Keycloak group named `developers` which has an attribute `jupyterlab_profiles` set to `Large Instance`, they will have access to the Large Instance profile.
 To specify multiple profiles for one group (or user) delimit their names using `##` - for example, `Large Instance##Another Instance`.

+When configuring the memory and CPUs for profiles, there are some important considerations to make.
+Two important terms to understand are:

+- `limit`: the absolute max memory that a given pod can consume.
+If a process within the pod consumes more than the `limit` memory the linux OS will kill the process.
+Limit is not used for scheduling purposes with kubernetes.
+- `guarantee`: is the amount of memory the kubernetes scheduler uses to place a given pod.
+In general the `guarantee` will be less than the limit.
+Often times the node itself has less available memory than the node specification.
+See this [guide from digital ocean](https://docs.digitalocean.com/products/kubernetes/details/limits/#allocatable-memory) which is generally applicable to other clouds.

+For example if a node has 8 GB of ram and 2 CPUs you should guarantee/schedule roughly 75% and follow the digital ocean guide linked above, e.g. 1.5 CPU guaranteed and 5.5 GB guaranteed.

 #### JupyterLab Profile Node Selectors

 A common operation is to target jupyterlab profiles to specific node labels.
 In order to target a specific node groups add the following.
 This example shows a GKE node groups with